-There is no procedural deadline set out in the law concerning the maximum deadline for issuing a decision, although the Government Office of Budapest shall forward the applications for naturalisation to the Minister of Interior within three months.546 In practice, the general procedural time takes at least approximately one year.
+There is no procedural deadline set out in the law concerning the maximum deadline for issuing a decision, although the Government Office of Budapest shall forward the applications for naturalisation to the Minister of Interior within three months.
+In practice, the general procedural time takes at least 6 months to 2 years.

-As the law states, decisions in connection with petitions for the acquisition of Hungarian citizenship by way of naturalisation or repatriation shall be adopted by the President of the Republic based on the recommendation of the Minister of Interior.547
+As the law states, decisions in connection with petitions for the acquisition of Hungarian citizenship by way of naturalisation or repatriation shall be adopted by the President of the Republic based on the recommendation of the Minister of Interior.

 The President of the Republic shall issue a certificate of naturalisation attesting the acquisition of Hungarian citizenship.
-Subsequently, the applicant must take a citizenship oath or pledge of allegiance, for which the mayor of the district of their residence shall send the invitation.548 The naturalised person shall acquire Hungarian citizenship on the date of taking the oath or pledge of allegiance.
+Subsequently, the applicant must take a citizenship oath or pledge of allegiance, for which the mayor of the district of their residence shall send the invitation.
+The naturalised person shall acquire Hungarian citizenship on the date of taking the oath or pledge of allegiance.

-In practice, the applicant has to wait a long period - normally at least one year - to be issued a decision.
 Since the decision on granting citizenship is not administrative, it cannot be appealed, nor can judicial review be mounted against the decision.
-Therefore, the procedure for naturalisation lacks the provision of information and the most basic procedural safeguards of transparency, accountability and fairness.549 The experience of the Menedék Association confirms the aforementioned.
+Therefore, the procedure for naturalisation lacks the provision of information and the most basic procedural safeguards of transparency, accountability and fairness.
+The experience of the Menedék Association confirms the aforementioned.
 According to the association, besides some positive decisions, several applications from applicants with substantially similar background were rejected in the last years.
 In January 2020 some rejected applicants submitted complaints to the Ombudsman objecting the lack of reasoning provided by the Government Office.
 As a result of the procedure, the Office of the Commissioner for Fundamental Rights of Hungary issued a decision pointing out a few reasons why the applicants' petitions were rejected.
 This positive development did not last for long though.
-As per information provided by the Menedék Association, in the following months the Ombudsman rejected the complaints, claiming to be unable to review the procedure of the President of the Republic - despite that these complaints concerned the procedure prior to the President's decision.
+As per information provided by the Menedék Association, in the following months, the Ombudsman rejected the complaints, claiming to be unable to review the procedure of the President of the Republic - despite that these complaints concerned the procedure prior to the President's decision.
 Furthermore, the Ombudsman pointed out that further complaints submitted by the applicant, would be rejected without an in-merit examination.

-Menedék Association points out that reasons of rejection of citizenship applications were still not transparent in 2022.
-They highlighted that the applications of illiterate applicants are generally rejected.
+Menedék Association points out that reasons of rejection of citizenship applications were still not transparent in 2023.